LearnOnDemandSystems/docs/lod/cloud-security/cloud-security-standards.md

         • Lab allows only the resources required for the lab but limits compute resources only by 1 - 4 inexpensive SKUs.
         • Lab blocks virtual machines and containers entirely, but allows other potentially expensive resources.
-        • Lab does not limit compute resources by name or number of instances.
+        • Lab does not limit compute or database resources by name or number of instances.
         • Lab limits compute resources by using a "match" statement for the name.
         • Web apps (Azure) are not limited by SKU or name.
         • Lab is open to SQL Servers or Dynamo DB without limits.